marcus-wrrn/Initialize-typescript-node-server/README.md

 Use `npm start` to start nodemon server

 *nodemon only runs off of the transpiled javascript code in the `dist` folder.
-The code must be continuosly transpiled for the server to update.*
+The code must be continuosly transpiled using `npm run build` for the nodemon server to update.*